 The keystates were used for 21 cases of planning a liver tumor resection, for 7 cases of living liver donor transplantation and 14 cases of neck dissections.
-In this section, we present a few keystates that are used for oncologic liver surgery planning and for neck surgery planning.
+In this section, we present a few keystates (KS) that are used for oncologic liver surgery planning.